KhanJr/Attendance-System-Using-OpenCv-and-Firebase/README.md

 Step IV(ii):  Second sectioin of this video is to write the values in xml file using face recognition.

 Step IV(ii):  Third section of this video ix to detect total number of student in the class.

+## Code Of The Project
+I haven't updloaded the code for this project because i am continuously devloping this project, because according to me this is one of the major need in india, we waste a ton load of paper for this purpose.
+I don't want our one of the key component of living (tree) to be waste like that.